TwilightLogic/react-advanced-2020/NOTES.md

 #### useEffect - Conditional

-We cannot nest the `useEffect` in conditional state
+We cannot nest the `useEffect` in conditional state. `useEffect` has to be in the top level of the code.

 ```js
 import React, { useState, useEffect } from 'react';